telicent-oss/smart-caches-core/docs/data-security/index.md

 JSON processing.

-Ideally plugin dependencies **SHOULD** be as minimal as possible, and when packaged into an image for deployment **SHOULD** exclude any dependency that they can safely assume will already be present e.g. `security-core`.
+Ideally plugin dependencies **SHOULD** be as minimal as possible, and when packaged into an image for deployment **SHOULD** exclude any dependency that they can safely assume will already be present e.g. `data-security-core`.

 ### Impacts on Existing Code

 This design does imply some impacts on existing code and APIs though we have tried to keep these changes as minimal and backwards compatible as possible while we're in the transition period of adopting this new API.

-Some specific examples:

-- `Header` from the [Event Sources](../event-sources/index.md) module will need to offer access to the raw `byte[]` sequence of headers.
-As this class is a `record` this will potentially represent a breaking API change for consumers depending on how we implement this.
-     - Fixed in `0.29.0`
-- The RDF-ABAC libraries will need to evolve somewhat to cope with labels being arbitrary byte sequences as some of the existing APIs assume strings.
-     - Fixed in `1.0.0`
-- `UserAttributesInitializer` from [JAX-RS Base Server](../jaxrs-base-server/index.md) will be marked as `@Deprecated` and no longer registered by default as obtaining user attributes becomes plugin driven so will be replaced by usage of the new API.
-     - Marked as `@deprecated` but remains usable in `0.36.0` to allow graceful migration
-- Applications will need to adapt their existing security label filtering code to adopt the new Plugin API.

 [NistAbac]: https://doi.org/10.6028/NIST.SP.800-95
 [RdfAbac]: https://github.com/telicent-oss/rdf-abac/blob/main/docs/abac-specification.md#attribute-expressions